How Industrial Companies Use Brand Story Videos to Build Trust

 You can list your certifications.
 You can describe your process.
 You can publish a list of industries you serve.
 But none of that answers the question a prospect is really asking: do these people actually understand my business, and can I trust them?

-That is exactly what a brand story video does.
+That's exactly what a brand story video does.

 Michelli Weighing and Measurement: A Case Study